jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 speak?’
 ‘Not I!’ said the Lory hastily.
 ‘I thought you did,’ said the Mouse, ‘ – I proceed.
-“Edwin and Morcar, the earls of Mercia and Northumbria, declared for him; and even Stig and, the patriotic archbishop of Canterbury, found it advisable – ” ’ ‘Found what?’ said the Duck.
+“Edwin and Morcar, the earls of Mercia and Northumbria, declared for him; and even Stigand, the patriotic archbishop of Canterbury, found it advisable – ” ’ ‘Found what?’ said the Duck.
 ‘Found it,’ the Mouse replied rather crossly, ‘of course you know what “it”